Indian celebrities protest attacks on dissent, minorities

 In a joint letter of protest to Modi released on Wednesday, the celebrities said critics of his government are being branded anti-national and punished with imprisonment.

-The protest comes less than two months after a massive victory by Modi's Bharatiya Janata Party in national elections, suggesting that his supporters are feeling emboldened by the defeat of opposition parties.
+The protest comes less than two months after a massive victory by Modi's Bharatiya Janata Party, or BJP, in national elections, suggesting that his supporters are feeling emboldened by the defeat of opposition parties.

 There was no immediate government reaction to the celebrities' protest.